tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_2_Compressed_Identity_Syndrome.md

 ## Article 2: The Invisible Chains: Unpacking the Philosophical Roots of Inauthenticity and Your True Self

-**SEO-Optimized Title:** The Invisible Chains: Unpacking the Philosophical Roots of Inauthenticity and Your True Self
+ The Invisible Chains: Unpacking the Philosophical Roots of Inauthenticity and Your True Self

 Do you ever feel a quiet unease, a sense that the life you're leading isn't entirely your own, despite outward success?
 This profound human experience, often manifesting as persistent self-doubt or a feeling of being disconnected from your core, is what we term **Compressed Identity Syndrome (CIS)**.
 It’s not a medical diagnosis, but a fundamental mismatch between who you truly are and how you live your life, echoing deep philosophical questions about authenticity and self.